 Descrubre tu RUTINA

-Top tips for treating erythema or sunburn
+The best tips for treating erythema or sunburns

 TYPES OF SOLAR RADIATION:

 2. UV-B radiation: These are very energetic and are responsible for skin erythema.
-They penetrate at epidermal level and cause skin tanning.
+They penetrate at the epidermal level and cause skin tanning.
 It is responsible for about 75% of the carcinogenic effects caused by solar radiation.

-wHAT IS ERYTHEMA OR SUNBURN?
+wHAT IS AN ERYTHEMA OR SUNBURN?

 EFFECTS OF SUN EXPOSURE